spyderbat/spydertop/README.md

 # Spydertop Tool

-Spydertop, is a tool that provides htop-like functionality for any point in time, on any of your Spyderbat-enabled machines.
-This allows you to see what happened on your server five days ago as if you were logged in and monitoring it at that moment.
+Spydertop is a tool that provides htop-like functionality for any point in time, on any of your Spyderbat-enabled machines.
+Utilizing Spyderbat’s kernel-level system monitoring and public APIs, Spydertop allows analysts to look into system anomalies days or even months after they occur.

 ## Quick Start